by Bryan Schultz September 29, 2019 2 min read

 We are very excited to announce our new limited edition slate gray leather!
 A lot goes into the creation of a new leather color, but the hardest part is committing to a single idea.
 Color in fashion is a polarizing choice - people have a favorite base color they like to wear every day or an accent color they gravitate toward to make their outfits pop.
 The trick to creating a successful limited edition anything is striking the balance of what our belt wearers want versus a style that will stand up over time.
 We think we may have achieved that with our Slate Gray.

 Our original inspiration for a Slate Gray leather was a really cool pair of John Fluevog boots.
-We wanted to make a leather with a dusty, matte finish, almost like an old chalkboard.
-Some of you might remember our first attempt with a limited edition run of Graphite leather.
+We wanted to make a real leather belt with a dusty, matte finish, almost like an old chalkboard.
+Some of you might remember our first attempt at a soft grey leather belt with a limited edition run of Graphite leather.
 It was very cool and very close to what we wanted - it had smooth, satin-like finish and very even texture.

 This time around, we wanted to create something more raw and natural that would develop a distinct patina over time.
 We chose not to hide the scars, imperfections, and variations in each hide because we wanted every belt to feel like the natural product it is.
 Every single strap is unique, every belt its own little work of art.